Making money online is remarkably simple (I didn’t say easy):

 Simplicity is always king.

-Yes, but only because it needs a lot of mindset shifts like above to set you up correctly and I go over a ton of possibilities to virtually give you the exact blueprint!
+This post is so long because it needs a lot of mindset shifts like above to set you up correctly and I go over a ton of possibilities to virtually give you the exact blueprint!

 Fuck saving money